Biber (Rhine): Biber correction

 The area between Buch and the mouth of the Biber is flat and mostly use for agriculture.
 It was frequently flooded by the Biber.
 To correct this, the canton of Schaffhausen altered the course of the river in several stages between 1902 and 1907.
 Many of the countless loops of the river were straightened.
 The old loops were filled with material excavated from the new course of the river.

 Beavers

 The German name Biber means beaver.
 Presumably, the river was named after the animal.

 Beavers were eradicated in the watershed of the Biber over 150 years ago.
 Around the turn of the millennium, the animals have repopulated the river.
 They were first spotted in the estuary and the lower reaches.
-The then moved into the Randegg/Bietinge area.
+They then moved into the Randegg/Bietinge area.
 In 2005, beaver tracks were found in Bibern.
 These animals probably came from the valley of the Thur, crossed the Rhine and gradually followed the Biber upstream.